varnish/Varnish-Book/varnish_book.rst

    Built-in VCL code is executed right after any user-defined VCL code, and is always present.
    You can not remove it.
-   However, the default VCL code will not execute if you use one of the terminating actions: pass, pipe, lookup, or error.
+   However, the default VCL code will not execute if you use one of the terminating actions: pass, pipe, hash, or synth.
    These terminating actions return control from the VRT (VCL Run-Time) to Varnish.

    For a well-behaving Varnish server, most of the logic in the default VCL is needed, and care should be taken when ``vcl_recv`` is terminated.